superpowers/docs.superpowers-html5.com/pages/en/2_tutorials/7_collision-2d.md

 Sup.registerBehavior(PlayerBehavior);
 ```

-There we use the methods `.setHorizontalFlip` and `.setAnimation` on the sprite renderer.

-The animation is choosed based on the velocity of the player and whether we are touching the ground or not.
+We choose the animation to play based on the velocity of the player and whether we are touching the ground or not.

 ## Going further

-One thing you probably want to add now is one-way platforms.
+One thing you probably want to add now is one-way platforms: platforms that you can jump through from below.

 To do so, we will start by making two groups of actors in the scene.

 ![](/images/2d-collision/scene.png)

-We have the group of solids bodies, containing the map and the T-Rex and we have the group of platforms.
+We'll have a group for solid bodies, containing the map and the T-Rex, and another for our one-way platforms.

-Now here is what the code looks like.
+Here is what it looks like in code.

 ```
 Sup.ArcadePhysics2D.setGravity(0, -0.02);